TaalVerena/natures-whisper-retreat/README.md

    ![Wireframe Register Page](/README-media/wireframe-register-page.png)

 #### User Account Dashboard:
-A user dashboard displaying booking history nd the ability to manage bookings.
+A user dashboard displaying booking history, queries and the ability to manage bookings.

    ![Wireframe User Dashboard](/README-media/wireframe-user-dashboard.png)

 #### Admin Dashboard:
-A comprehensive layout for site administrators to manage listings, bookings, and user accounts.
-A wireframe was not created for this section as it was developed based on the needs of the admin portal.
+A comprehensive layout for site administrators to manage listings, bookings, and user queries.
+A wireframe was not created for this section as it was developed based on the needs of the admin / site staff.

 #### Booking Flow:
 A step-by-step visualization of the booking process, from date selection to confirmation.